q0d1r0v/glob_tr/README.md

 "sr", "st", "sn", "sd", "si", "sk", "sl", "so", "es", "su", "sw", "sv", "tl", "tg", "ta", "tt",

-"te", "th", "tr", "tk", "uk", "ur", "ug", "uz", "vi", "cy", "xh", "yi", "yo", "zu",
+"te", "th", "tr", "tk", "uk", "ur", "ug", "uz", "vi", "cy", "xh", "yi", "yo", "zu"

 ## Installation

 ### 1. Download the binary

-You can download the latest release of the `glob_tr` binary from the [Releases] section of this GitHub repository.
+You can download the latest release of the `glob_tr` binary from the [Releases] section of this GitHub repository

 Choose the appropriate binary for your system and download it.
-For example, for Linux, you can download the `glob_tr` binary directly.
+For example, for Linux, you can download the `glob_tr` binary directly

 ### 2. Install the binary globally

-Once the binary file is downloaded, follow the steps below to make it globally accessible on your system.
+Once the binary file is downloaded, follow the steps below to make it globally accessible on your system

 #### For Linux:

-1. Open a terminal.
+1. Open a terminal
 2. Copy the binary to a system-wide executable directory, for example `/usr/local/bin`:

    ```bash